What is GAP Funding?

-What is a Proof of Funds Letter
+Why Do I Need a Proof of Funds Letter?

 What is the Ultimate Funding Vehicle for Real Estate Investors Who Wholesale?